globus/globus-automate-client/docs/source/authoring_flows.rst

 *Globus Flows* provides users with the ability to easily define compositions of actions (henceforth referred to as *flows*) to perform a single, logical operation.
-Definition of such flows requires an easy to read, author, and potentially visualize method of defining the flows.
-For this purpose, the Flows service starts from the core of the `Amazon States Language
+The method for defining such flows must be easy to read, author, and potentially visualize.
+For this purpose, the
+Flows service starts from the core of the `Amazon States Language
 <https://states-language.net/spec.html>`_.
 In particular, the general structure
 of a flow matches that of a States Language state machine in particular matching